davidbhr/CompactionAnalyzer/README.md

-manual_segmention = False       # manual segmentation of mask by click cell outline plotting = True                 # creates and saves plots additionally to excel files dpi = 200                       # resolution of plots to be stored SaveNumpy = True                # saves numpy arrays for later analysis - might create lots of data norm1,norm2 = 1,99              # contrast spreading for input images  by setting all values below norm1-percentile to zero and
+manual_segmention = False       # manual segmentation of mask by click cell outline plotting = True                 # creates and saves plots additionally to excel files dpi = 200                       # resolution of plots to be stored SaveNumpy = False               # saves numpy arrays for later analysis - might create lots of data norm1,norm2 = 1,99              # contrast spreading for input images  by setting all values below norm1-percentile to zero and
                                 # all values above norm2-percentile to 1
 seg_invert=False                # if segmentation is inverted (True) dark objects are detected inseated of bright ones